 Best early Amazon Prime Day 2023 deals on robot vacuums

-You don't need to wait until Amazon Prime Day 2023 to score a deal on a top-rated robot vacuum.
+It's almost Amazon Prime Day 2023.
+But you don't need to wait until Amazon's major sales event to score a deal on a top-rated robot vacuum.
 The experts at CBS Essentials have rounded up the best robot vacuum deals on the internet.
 Never had a robot vac before?
 Robot vacuums are a welcome addition to just about any home -- these automated workhorses clean your floors so you don't have to.
 They can also be a great add-on to your cleaning routine and keep your home clear of dust, dirt, debris and pet hair without the hassle of manually vacuuming.

 - Related: How we choose our products